SAP PI/PO Tutorial

 New Features in SAP PI/PO

-• Centralized monitoring based on SAP solution manager.
+- Centralized monitoring based on SAP Solution Manager.

-• User Centric perspective in the ESR
+- User-centric perspective in the ESR (Enterprise Services Repository).

-• Interface and Mapping based message split on AAE
+- Interface and mapping-based message split on AAE.

 Advantages of SAP PI/PO